 Only if you're a skilled professional, however!

-Local jobs are held by local people, but occasionally, when staff is not available, an international development job might be up for grabs for a few days, weeks or months - if you're sufficiently qualified.
+Local jobs are held by local people, but occasionally, when staff is not available, international non-profit jobs might be up for grabs for a few days, weeks or months - if you're sufficiently qualified.

 International charity or NGO jobs usually mean working for either a government organization - like the UN - or a non-governmental organization or charity like Oxfam or the Red Cross.